STASVLAD/Kaggle-contest-Sberbank-Russian-Housing-Market/README.md

 ## Models
 **progress**: 80% done

-We use XGBRegressor as the main model because it is one of the SOTA models for this kind of regression tasks.
+We use tuned XGBRegressor as the main model because it is one of the SOTA models for this kind of regression tasks.

 We split the dataset based on the `product_type` feature.
 We trained XGBRegressor on both of them.
 One of them shows quite good results, and the second (which is for `product_type == Investment`) of course performs much worse due to fake prices as we described before